draeloslab/pandastim/readme.md

 The pandastim gui can be run from the command line inside the environment:

     python -m pandastim

+*Live updating not recommended when using specific stimulus times

 ### Package structure
 The three main modules:
 - `stimuli.py`: instances of `ShowBase`, the panda3d class that is used to render scenes.
 Can be as simple as showing a static grey sinusoidal grating, or showing a sequence of stimuli locked to an input signal from some external source.